mdrwiega/qr_detector/README.md

 - **/qr_codes** (std_msgs/String) - message from each detected QR code is published as a string.

-The package was tested on ROS Kinetic but it should work too with older ROS versions if they used gcc which supports c++11.
+The package was tested on ROS Kinetic and Melodic but it will be working also with older ROS versions (as long as they supports C++11)